Elias-Ladenburger/CSEP/README.md

 ### Setup and Configuration

+For development, a local MongoDB instance has been used.
+As of now, this project does not feature a script to automatically install and setup such an instance, this would have to be done manually.
+To do so, download MongoDB server from [mongodb.com](mongodb.com).
+Then, add the collections "scenarios" and "games".

-The configuration for this platform can be found in [source > config.yml](/source/config.yml).
+Finally, update the configuration for this platform.
+This can be found in [source > config.yml](/source/config.yml).
 Make sure to update the database connections, server name and other relevant information in this file, before actual deployment.

 ### Running the program
 #### Starting the server